 Deep snow cover helps protect plants from exposure to freezing temperatures and desiccation that can have detrimental effects on flower buds and hence berry abundance (Minore et al 1979, Stark and Baker 1992).
-A near freezing dormant period was beneficial for berry production (Barney 1999).
-Heavy spring rains, hail and frost can negatively impact flowering and pollination success and prolonged summer snowpack and cold temperatures as well as drought and hot temperatures can lead to failure of berry crops (Martin 1983, Stark and Baker 1992, Hobby and Keefer 2010, Holden et al. 2012, McLellan 2023).
-Holden et al. (2012) found that berry production was positively correlated with July diurnal temperature range, first snow free date, maximum snow water equivalent and November-April cumulative precipitation; and negatively correlated with the number of growing degree days above 10C and 50C and April-June average minimum temperature.
+A near freezing dormant period has been shown to be beneficial for berry production (Barney 1999).
+However, heavy spring rains, hail and frost can negatively impact flowering and pollination success, and prolonged summer snowpack and cold temperatures as well as drought and hot temperatures can lead to failure of berry crops (Martin 1983, Stark and Baker 1992, Hobby and Keefer 2010, Holden et al. 2012, McLellan 2023).
+Holden et al. (2012) found that berry production was positively correlated with July diurnal temperature range, first snow free date, maximum snow water equivalent and November-April cumulative precipitation, and negatively correlated with the number of growing degree days above 10C and 50C and April-June average minimum temperature.

-It is a complex set of climatic factors at multiple temporal scales influencing berry abundance and important that managers implement management practices designed to enhance or maintain berry patches over a wide range of sites such that if weather conditions are unfavourable in one area one year there will be other areas which in weather conditions are better in terms of berry production.
-Climatic determinants from past years may not be a reliable of berry abundance in the future given the differences between past, current and predicted climatic conditions (Prevey et al. 2020).
+It is a complex set of climatic factors at multiple temporal scales influencing berry abundance and it is important that managers implement management practices designed to enhance or maintain berry patches over a wide range of site conditions such that if weather conditions are unfavourable in one area and/or in one year, there will be other areas in which weather conditions are better in terms of berry production.
+Climatic determinants from past years may not be a reliable indicator of berry abundance in the future given the differences between past, current and predicted climatic conditions (Prevey et al. 2020).

 4.1.5.
 Site factors

 We found huckleberry plant cover and abundance are associated with certain site factors and this differed by zone (Appendix 3).
-It was generally greatest between 1700 and 1800m asl in the ESSF.
-In the ESSF and ICH inclined warmer aspects were somewhat more favourable for huckleberry; in the ICH and SBS higher elevation sites provided better conditions.
+Both cover and abundance were generally greatest between 1700 and 1800m asl in the ESSF.
+In the ESSF and ICH, inclined warmer aspects were somewhat more favourable for huckleberry; in the ICH and SBS, higher elevation sites provided better conditions.

 Our results are consistent with others who determined that favourable conditions for plants and berries are more likely to be found in at higher elevations and in cool moist climates - i.e. on Mt.
-St. Helens (Hunn and Norton 1984, Yang 2008), in mid elevation and subalpine sites on Mt Hood Oregon (Norton et al. 1999), and in BC (Proctor et al. 2023).
-Proctor et al. (2023) found good huckleberry berry patches were more common on mid vs upper slope sites with low slope angles and more likely to occur on W-facing slopes.
+St. Helens (Hunn and Norton 1984, Yang 2008), in mid-elevation and subalpine sites on Mt Hood Oregon (Norton et al. 1999), and in BC (Proctor et al. 2023).
+Proctor et al. (2023) found good huckleberry berry patches were more common on mid vs upper slope sites, with low slope angles and more likely to occur on W-facing slopes.

 4.2.
 Implications of forest management practices

 We found generally greater huckleberry cover in logged areas and somewhat greater berry production; there was a greater positive implication of logging for cover than for berry abundance (Appendix 4).
-Canopy cover was generally lower in logged sites which makes determination of the impact of logging per se as opposed to due to canopy cover challenging.
-Furthermore, time since logging likely influenced huckleberry response.
+Canopy cover was generally lower in logged sites, which makes separating the individual influences of logging vs canopy cover on abundance challenging, but logging appears to be a means to reduce canopy cover to create favourable conditions for huckleberry abundance. .